cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 a = a_{0} + A(P - P_{0}) \ ,
 \end{equation}

+!alert construction title=Rob Note
+I am guessing the call to "PorousFlowPorosityLinear" below is one of the cases Andy mentioned about some links not working

 where $A = 10^{-3}\,$m.MPa$^{-1}$.  [eqn.frac.open] could easily be generalised to include a temperature-dependent term (which would still be modelled using [PorousFlowPorosityLinear](PorousFlowPorosityLinear.md)), or more complicated physics introduced through the use of other [PorousFlow porosity](porous_flow/porosity.md) classes.
 Using $A = 10^{-3}\,$m.MPa$^{-1}$ means that a pressure increase of 1$\,$MPa dilates the fracture by 1$\,$mm.

+!alert construction title=Rob comment
+I love this functionality!
+Request for Lynn of Andy (to do later)--can do try a simulation that includes TensorMechanics, and compare this with modeleded displacement?
+Is there a way to generalize the displacement on the 3D mesh to changes in aperture of the fracture?
+Specifically, what are our options for thermal contraction of the matrix being related to dilation of fracture aperture?

 The page on [mathematics and physical interpretation](multiapp_fracture_flow_equations.md) demonstrated that the porosity in the 2D fracture simulation should be multiplied by $a$.
 Assuming that the porosity of the fracture is 1, the simulation's porosity is $\phi = a$: